-5 where d is the simulated data, $G_s$ is the forward matrix for a specific shape function, s(h).
-Because the shape function has an altitude profile (e.g. a gaussian can be specified to have a peak at a pre-determined altitude), then the only free parameter is the scaling of the function.
-Thus, s is effectively a scalar.
+To demonstrate the ill-posed nature of the inverse problem, a series of arbitrary functions was fitted to simulated electron density profiles.
+In this case, where \mathbf{d} is the simulated data and \mathbf{G}s is the forward matrix for a specific shape function, $\mathbf{S}(h)$.
+Because the shape function has an altitude profile (e.g. a Gaussian can be specified to have a peak at a pre-determined altitude), then the only free parameter is the scaling of the function.
+Thus, \mathbf{S} is effectively a scalar.